 Leading indicators point to a rebound in hiring coming soon.
-Vacancies hold steady at a time of year they historically dip.
+Job openings hold steady at a time of year they historically dip.

-Employers are ready to CV hiring, but job seekers are submitting fewer applications than last year at this time.
+Employers are ready to resume hiring, but job seekers are submitting fewer applications than last year at this time.

-A jobs rebound is underway, but some employers are struggling to keep up.
-Learn more about how businesses are responding to remote work and virtual hiring, accelerating digital transformation initiatives, enhancing team collaboration, and focusing on diversity, equity, and inclusion (DEI) programmes.
+Learn how businesses are responding to remote work and virtual hiring, accelerating digital transformation initiatives, enhancing team collaboration, and focusing on diversity, equity, and inclusion (DEI) programs.

-Vacancy activity is no longer correlated to rising COVID-19 cases.
-This signals a shift in how employers are reacting to the pandemic.
-For more details on this and the latest data on remote work and healthcare industry trends, read more.
+Job opening activity is no longer correlated to rising COVID-19 cases, signaling a shift in how employers are reacting to the pandemic.

-As predicted, vacancies, applications, and hires continue to trend upward with vacancy activity surpassing where it stood during this time in 2019.
-Read more about the overall labour market, activity in the retail and healthcare sectors, as well as how employers can plan to bridge the tech skills shortage.
+As predicted, job openings, applications, and hires continue to trend upward with job opening activity surpassing where it stood during this time in 2019.

 What’s trending in hiring this month?
 Read the September Snapshot report for the latest on diversity talent trends, retail hiring, and more.